MohammadAbualhasanAnati/Freelancing-Timer/README.md

 # Freelancing Timer
-The freelancing timer is a time management app to track the time you spend on each freelancing project you work on.
+The freelancing timer is a desktop time management app to track the time you spend on each freelancing project you work on.
 It is simple but it is practical and effective.

+It is built with java and its libraries.